-This course explores how human longevity intersects with concepts in the fields of law and ethics.
-An emphasis is placed on understanding how issues related to aging are approached and decided from a legal and moral perspective while protecting core societal and individual rights to person and property.
-How ethical standards underpin interactions among individuals, groups and organizations are discussed.
+This course explores concepts in the fields of law and ethics.
+Various approaches to legal and ethical issues will be discussed.
+An emphasis is placed on understanding how issues related to human longevity and the delivery of aging services are approached and decided from a legal and ethical perspective.

 AGNG 645: Mental Wellness in Aging [3 credit]

 This course will introduce students to an integrated analysis of the aging, policy and management issues that influence mental wellness approaches with elders.
-Traditional illness and deficit-based models of assessment, intervention and service provision will be contrasted with wellness and strength-based approaches from the perspectives of social and illness narratives, the social and organizational policy environment (e.g.: regulations, insurance programs, interest groups, policies and procedures), and the management demands and leadership challenges each presents.
-Issues such as problem identification, engaging elders and assuring compliance/collaboration, impact on the family, multi-disciplinarity vs. interdisciplinarity, assessment and intervention, provider-consumer relationships, service eligibility, and program evaluation and outcomes will be addressed.
+Traditional illness and deficit-based models of assessment, intervention and service provision will be contrasted with wellness and strength-based approaches from the perspectives of social and illness narratives, the social and organizational context, and the management demands and leadership challenges each presents.
+Issues such as problem identification, engaging elders, impact on the family, multi-disciplinarity vs. interdisciplinarity, assessment and intervention, provider-consumer relationships, service eligibility, and program evaluation and outcomes will be addressed.